richardschoen/pymonfori/README.md

 **pymonhttp.py** - Check web sites to make sure site is up or down.
 Can also scan reponse data for a selected value.

+# Feedback
+If you have an idea for a specific command, please open an issue with your request.